AxonFramework/AxonFramework/README.md

 Furthermore, below are several other helpful resources:
 * ⬇️ [Download the latest release](https://www.axoniq.io/download) of Axon Server.
 It's free and easy to install and customize
+* 📖 [Read the lateast release notes](https://docs.axoniq.io/axon-server-reference/v2024.1/release-notes/) to see the latest features
 * 📖 [Read the tutorial](https://docs.axoniq.io/bikerental-demo/main/) on building a Bike Rental application from scratch
-* [Watch our in-depth video training courses](https://academy.axoniq.io/) in the AxonIQ Academy
+* 📺 [Watch our in-depth video training courses](https://academy.axoniq.io/) in the AxonIQ Academy
-* [Ask questions](https://discuss.axoniq.io/) in our help forum, Discuss.
+* 🙋 [Ask questions](https://discuss.axoniq.io/) in our help forum, Discuss